movementlabsxyz/hyperplane/simulator/README.md

 ## Configuration

-You can modify the simulation parameters by editing the `simulator/config.toml` file.
+You can modify the simulation parameters by editing the configuration files in `simulator/src/scenarios/`:

+- `config_simple.toml` - Configuration for simple simulation
+- `config_sweep_cat_rate.toml` - Configuration for sweep simulation

 ## Architecture